squarebe/CV/README.md

 _Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed._

+Here are some link of my works/contributions/involvements:

+This is my GitHub repo: [SquareBe](https://github.com/squarebe)

+My graduation work was the [AgileVentures](http://www.agileventures.org/) [WebSiteTwo](https://evening-oasis-1495.herokuapp.com/) project.

 _I achieved A during my work at B (job, or otherwise)_ _I contributed to the growth of X while doing Y (job, or otherwise)_ _I built this, made this, broke this, fixed this, etc._